Get THE RACK DEMO

 The snake has a 2-in-3 chance of carrying the gene.

+How you get it: Breed two hets together and look at the normal-looking babies.
 Of the normal-looking snakes (the other 75%), two-thirds are hets and one-third are truly normal.
-That's where 66% comes from.
+That is where 66% comes from.
+2 out of 3 = 66.67% = "66% possible het"

 50% Possible Het